-Treatment Description: Ribavirin (RBV) is a nucleoside analogue.
+Treatment Description: Ribavirin (RBV), brand name Ibavyr, is a nucleoside analogue.
 Ribavirin is used in combination with direct acting antiviral treatments to stop viruses from reproducing and spreading.
 It does this by disturbing a virus’s way of copying itself and changing a body’s immune response towards viruses.
 This gives a treatment the best possible chance to cure.

-Traditionally, ribavirin has been part of a treatment combination with pegylated interferon (Pegasys).
+Traditionally, ribavirin has been part of a treatment combination with pegylated interferon.
 However, stand-alone pills are now used with the treatments.
 See below for more about treatments that are combined with ribavirin to create interferon-free combinations.

 Usage Warning: Ribavirin is a drug that may harm fetuses.
 Tell your doctor if you may be or may become pregnant.

 Length of Treatment: 12, 16, or 24 weeks (See the page for the treatment it is being combined with for more information.
 Links are in the drop down menu above.)

 Daily Dose: Usually 2 pills.
 Half of the required daily dose is taken in the morning and half is taken at night.
-The number of pills required depends on the patient’s weight.
+The number of pills required depends on a patient’s weight.
 Typically, the dose is 1,000 mg/day for persons less than 165 lbs.
 (75 kg) and 1,200 mg/day for those 165 lbs.
-(75 kg.) or greater.
+(75 kg) or more.